 What does @ mean?

-Within the Degree Progress tool @ represents any number so 3@@ would mean any 300-level course.
+Within the Degree Progress tool @ represents any number so AFRS @ would mean any course in Africana Studies.

-Why are some courses listed as GENL subject and “XXXX” as a course number (i.e. GENL XXXX)?
+Why are some courses listed as GENL subject and “XXXX” or "XXX1" as a course number?

 Non-Bowdoin credits which were applied to a student’s academic record prior to Fall 2013 will all be reflected as general credit.
 “GENL” indicates that the course will not be equivalent to a Bowdoin course during the registration process.
 Non-Bowdoin courses which are applied to a student’s record after the start of Fall 2013 may be displayed in one of three ways, depending on how a department has approved the credit on the appropriate approval form prior to a student taking courses elsewhere.

-Courses will either be 1) equivalent to a particular Bowdoin course, 2) not equal to a particular Bowdoin course and therefore noted as “General Credit” or 3) Unspecified within a department.
+Courses will either be 1) not equal to a particular Bowdoin course but counting towards general requirements as “General Credit” or 2) a direct equivalent to a Bowdoin course or 3) General Credit that the department approves to count for a Major or Minor requirement.
 For instance, if a student is a History major, and the department has approved a non-Bowdoin course toward the History major but it has no exact Bowdoin equivalent, the department will approve it as “History Unspecified” on the Application for Transfer of Credit form which will then be indicated in Polaris Degree Progress.

 What is "Credits Applied" versus "Credits Earned"?